onefrankguy/frankmitchell.org/posts/how-to-do-devops-even-if-you-cant-write-code.md

 ## But where's the code, and the tools, and the process? ##

 DevOps is about one thing.
 Communication.
-All the code and tools and process in the world mean squat if you don't have good communication.
+All the code and tools and process in the world are useless if you don't have good communication.
 What's good communication?
 It has two parts.

 1. Being genuinely interested in the work other people are doing.